Try this simple and delicious way to enjoy beets!

 - In a medium saucepan, cover the beets with enough water so that they are fully submerged.
 Then bring to a boil, cover, and turn down the heat to simmer for approximately 30 minutes (or more depending on the size of the beets).

-- Once the beets are cooked, rinse them under cool water and dry.
+- Once the beets are tender, rinse them under cool water and dry.
 Now that the beets are tender, the skins will peel off easily.

 Boiled beets are so much easier to peel than roasted beets!